Hensel minimality I

 Sometimes, we will also consider $K$ as a structure in other languages (e.g.\ $\cL'$); in that case, we may specify the language as an index, writing e.g.\ $\Th_{\cL'}(K)$ for the theory of $K$ considered as an $\cL'$-structure.

-In almost the entire paper (more precisely, everywhere except in parts of Section~\ref{sec:fixI}), $\cL$ will be a one-sorted language.
+Almost in the entire paper (more precisely, everywhere except in parts of Section~\ref{sec:fixI}), $\cL$ will be a one-sorted language.
 Nevertheless, we often work with imaginary sorts of $K$, i.e., quotients $K^n/\mathord{\sim}$ where $\sim$ is a $\emptyset$-definable equivalence relation.
 In particular, we consider imaginary definable sets and imaginary elements.
-As usual, this can be made formal either by working in the $\cL\eq$-structure $K\eq$ (see e.g.\ \cite[Proposition~8.4.5]{TentZiegler}), or, equivalently, by ``simulating'' imaginary objects in $\cL$, namely as follows: \begin{itemize} \item By a ``definable subset $X$ of $K^n/\mathord{\sim}$'', we really mean its preimage in $K^n$, i.e., a definable set $\tilde X \subset K^n$ which is a union of $\sim$-equivalence classes. \item If, in a formula $\phi(x, \dots)$, the variable $x$ runs over an imaginary sort $K^n/\mathord{\sim}$, this means that we really have an $n$-tuple $\tilde{x}$ of variables (running over $K^n$) and that the truth value of $\phi(\tilde{x}, \dots)$ only depends on the equivalence class of $\tilde x$ modulo $\sim$. \item If $A$ is a set of potentially imaginary elements, then by $\cL(A)$, we mean the expansion of $\cL$ by predicates for the equivalence classes (in $K^n$ for some $n$) corresponding to the imaginary elements $a \in A$.
-By ``$A$-definable'', we mean $\cL(A)$-definable in that sense. \item A (potentially imaginary) element $b$ is said to be in the definable closure of a set $A$ (of potentially imaginary elements) if the equivalence class in $K^n$ corresponding to $b$ is $\cL(A)$-definable.
+As usual, this can be made formal either by working in the $\cL\eq$-structure $K\eq$ (see e.g.\ \cite[Proposition~8.4.5]{TentZiegler}), or, equivalently, by ``simulating'' imaginary objects in $\cL$, namely as follows: \begin{itemize} \item By a ``definable subset $X$ of $K^n/\mathord{\sim}$'', we really mean its preimage in $K^n$, i.e., a definable set $\tilde X \subset K^n$ which is a union of $\sim$-equivalence classes. \item If, in a formula $\phi(x, \dots)$, the variable $x$ runs over an imaginary sort $K^n/\mathord{\sim}$, this means that we really have an $n$-tuple $\tilde{x}$ of variables (running over $K^n$) and that the truth value of $\phi(\tilde{x}, \dots)$ only depends on the equivalence class of $\tilde x$ modulo $\sim$. \item If $A$ is a set of potentially imaginary elements, then by ``$A$-definable'', we mean definable in the expansion of $K$ by predicates for the equivalence classes (in $K^n$ for some $n$) corresponding to the imaginary elements $a \in A$; the corresponding extension of the language $\cL$ by predicate symbols is denoted by $\cL(A)$. \item A (potentially imaginary) element $b$ is said to be in the definable closure of a set $A$ (of potentially imaginary elements) if the equivalence class in $K^n$ corresponding to $b$ is $\cL(A)$-definable.